jcocozza/vsps/README.md

 ## Build
 You can build the CLI tool with `go build` from the main directory.

-The GUI can be built with `go build` in the gui directory.

 (I still need to figure out a proper way to do this)